 - (i) The method depends on oral work for its success.
 We need very competent teachers to do oral work efficiently.
-Average teachers cannot cope with oral work. - (ii) Reading and writing are neglected or postponed to a later stage.
-So, this is not a complete method in itself. - (iii) It is difficult to give the meanings of words always in English without the use of the mother tongue. - (iv) Audio-visual aids are not easily available; so the method becomes expensive and is beyond the reach of ordinary schools and teachers.
+Average teachers cannot cope with oral work. - (ii) Reading and Writing are neglected or postponed to a later stage.
+So this is not a complete method in itself.